Hot Weather Ahead? Here’s How to Stay Cool This Summer

 Reduce Heat-Generating Habits

 Try limiting your use of appliances that warm up your space.
-Skip the oven in favor of cold meals, take cooler showers, and let your hair and laundry air dry.
+Skip the oven in favor of cold meals, take cool showers, and let your hair and laundry air dry.

 Smart plumbing tools can also help you stay cool and save water: